Table of Contents

 When you create your templates with Monokle, you will be able to have a form that developers will fill out to create the resources they need, as seen in the example below.

-Monokle comes with a number of default templates to get you started with Kubernetes, and In this tutorial, you will learn how to make your own template for a simple Kubernetes Pod.
+Monokle comes with a number of default templates to get you started with Kubernetes, and in this tutorial, you will learn how to make your own template for a simple Kubernetes Pod.

 For this template, we need three different parts: